abinit/abinit/doc/tutorial/rf1.md

 You are now in the position to compute the full dynamical matrix at Gamma (q=0), including the coupling with an homogeneous electric field.
 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_5.in in Work_rf1.
 This is your input file.
-You should edit it.

 {% dialog tests/tutorespfn/Input/trf1_5.in tests/tutorespfn/Refs/trf1_5.out %}